Not getting heat and noticing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating correctly, you’ll likely hear the fan going and the switch clicking multiple times before the furnace shuts down completely.
-When a part isn’t working right, your furnace will turn off to protect you.
+When your pressure switch isn’t operating the way it should, you’ll likely hear the fan going and the switch clicking multiple times before the furnace turns off completely.
+When a part isn’t performing right, your furnace will turn off to protect you.

-You may notice fast flashes or an alternating slow flash as it communicates a fault code.
+You may notice fast flashes or an alternating slow flash as it transmits a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Service Experts Heating & Air Conditioning technician will look at other parts of your furnace first.
-A handful of other issues can also cause the error code, like a clogged vent or cracked hose.
+Before replacing the switch, your Service Experts Heating & Air Conditioning tech will look at other parts of your furnace first.
+Several other issues can also create the error code, like a clogged vent or cracked hose.

 The price to repair your furnace depends on what’s wrong with it and how long it takes to fix it.